bamboocoder/RepData_PeerAssessment1/figure/readme.md

+## introduction

 ## this folder will have all images related to this assignment